DEPTFORD TOWNSHIP MUNICIPAL UTILITIES AUTHORITY

 15:1.2 To hire all employees, and subject to the provisions of law, to determine their qualifications, and the conditions for their continued employment, or their dismissal or demotions; and to promote and transfer all such employees.

-15:2 The exercise of the foregoing powers, right, authority, duties and responsibilities by the Authority, the adoption of policies, rules, regulations and practices in furtherance thereof, and the use of judgment and discretion in connection therewith shall be limited only by the specific and express terms of this Agreement and then only to the extent such specific and express kilns hereof are in conformance with the Constitution and laws of the State of New Jersey, and the Constitution and laws of the United States.
+15:2 The exercise of the foregoing powers, right, authority, duties and responsibilities by the Authority, the adoption of policies, rules, regulations and practices in furtherance thereof, and the use of judgment and discretion in connection therewith shall be limited only by the specific and express terms of this Agreement and then only to the extent such specific and express terms hereof are in conformance with the Constitution and laws of the State of New Jersey, and the Constitution and laws of the United States.

 15:3 Nothing contained herein shall be considered to deny or restrict the Authority of its rights, responsibilities, and authority under the New Jersey laws or any other national, state, county, district or local laws or regulations.

-15:4 If any provision of this Agreement or any application of this Agreement to any employee or groups of employees is held to be contrary to law, then such provisions or applications shall not be deemed valid and subsisting, except to the extent permitted by law, but all other provisions or applications shall continue in full force and effect.
+15:4 If any provision of this Agreement or any application of this Agreement to any employee or groups of employees is held to be contrary to law, then such provisions or applications shall not be deemed valid and subsisting, except to the extent permitted by law, but all other provisions or applications shall continue to in full force and effect.

 15:5 Nothing in this Agreement which changes pre-existing Authority Policy, rules or regulations shall operate retroactively unless expressly so stated including any past practices.
-The parties agree that employees shall continue to serve under the direction of the Executive Director of the Authority and in accordance with Administrative Policies, Rules and Regulations provided that the provisions of this Agreement shall Supersede and prevail over any conflicting provisions.
+The parties agree that employees shall continue to serve under the direction of the Director of the Authority and in accordance with Administrative Policies, Rules and Regulations provided that the provisions of this Agreement shall Supersede and prevail over any conflicting provisions.

 16:1 A "grievance" shall mean a complaint by an employee or employees because of a violation, misinterpretation or inequitable application of this Agreement.
 A grievance, to be considered under this procedure, must be initiated by the employee(s) within fifteen (15) workdays from the time when the employee knew of its occurrence.